 Checklist to Transition from Winter to Spring

-Gutters: Just as it's important to clean your gutters before winter weather hits, it's equally crucial to check them afterward.
-Look for leftover snow and ice, and use melting tablets or salt to break down solid chunks.
-Watch the excess water run through the gutter system to make sure it drains properly and doesn't pool around the foundation of your home.
-Remove foliage and debris from the drainage path, and ensure downspouts are positioned so water flows easily away from your house.
+- Gutters.
+Just as it's important to clean your gutters before winter weather hits, it's equally crucial to check them afterward.
+Look for leftover snow and ice and use melting tablets or salt to break down solid chunks.
+Watch to make sure it drains properly and doesn't pool around the foundation of your home.
+Remove foliage and debris from the drainage path, and ensure downspouts are positioned so water flows easily away from your home.

-Roof: As the snow on your roof melts, check for pooling water that could soak into the roof, attic or ceilings.
+- Roof.
+As the snow on your roof melts, check for pooling water that could soak into the roof, attic, or ceilings.
 Inspect loose or missing shingles and corresponding areas inside your home for water damage.
-Examine exterior vents and clear away any moss or materials that could cause clogs.
-Use a moss killer for lasting protection, if necessary.

 - Heating, Ventilation & Air Conditioning (HVAC).
 Change your air filters, and check the cleanliness and functionality of your ducts, vents, and entire HVAC system.
 Ductwork can be difficult to check, so you may want to hire professionals to inspect or clean your air ducts.
 To avoid blockages and clogging, clear debris, and accumulated dust away from indoor and outdoor HVAC equipment, including vents and rooftop AC units.

 - Windows.
 Check your windows for cracks and your screens for tears.
 Look for flawed seals and peeling along the trim and replace any faulty parts.
 If you have a basement window well, check or replace the water guard to protect against basement flooding.
 Rainwater and dripping snowmelt can easily seep through tiny openings and damage surrounding walls and interior areas.
 Undetected and untreated water damage can lead to mold, so it's best to correct poor sealing in the first place with a simple window check.